english-blog/english-blog.github.io/_posts/2013-07-22-money-mastery-audiobook-review.md

 **Book:** Money Mastery - Principle-Based Money Management (Audio CD)
 **Authors:** Peter R. Jeppson, Alan M. Williams

-Principle Based Money Management - The keywords which attracted me towards this audiobook.
+Principle-Based Money Management - The keywords which attracted me towards this audiobook.
 With most of my income going towards the mortgages and loan EMI's, I thought I was pretty bad financially and wanted to manage the expenses in a well-planned manner.
 The eventual search on the internet made me listen to this audiobook.

 Audiobooks are usually the same printed books read by the author or a specialized voice over artists.
 This book is very different.
 It's like a play.
 They chose three characters Joyce & Mark - the couples who earn well enough but still struggling to make the ends meet, and a Genie character who helps them to plan their finances.
 It is as if you are watching a couple implement the principles discussed in the audio CD.
 They take the typical examples of the spending habits of men and women and let the couple discuss and come to the conclusion about which are unnecessary expenses.
 I did not get bored to listen to this entire Audio CD and I hope it will be the same for you.